Key takeaways

 Note that although HHS (under the Trump administration) had previously considered the possibility of auto-renewal without any premium subsidies if the subsidies would otherwise have covered the entire cost of the enrollee’s plan, they ultimately abandoned that idea amid overwhelmingly negative public comments.
 The changes that HHS implemented for 2024 are designed to make coverage and care more affordable.

-For 2025 and future years, HHS has finalized a change in how automatic re-enrollment is handled when a person has catastrophic coverage.5 Under current rules, there is no mechanism for the exchange to automatically select a replacement plan for a person with catastrophic coverage if the person will no longer be eligible for a catastrophic plan in the coming year (these plans are only available to enrollees under age 30 or with a hardship exemption) or if the catastrophic plan will no longer be available (some state-run exchanges do have a protocol for this).
+For 2025 and future years, HHS has finalized a change in how automatic re-enrollment is handled when a person has catastrophic coverage.7 Under pre-2025 rules, there was no mechanism for the exchange to automatically select a replacement plan for a person with catastrophic coverage if the person will no longer be eligible for a catastrophic plan in the coming year — these plans are only available to enrollees under age 30 or with a hardship exemption — or if the catastrophic plan will no longer be available (some state-run exchanges do have a protocol for this).

-The new rule change will allow the exchange to select a new plan in these circumstances.
+The new rule change allows the exchange to select a new plan in these circumstances if the enrollee doesn’t select their own new plan.
 It will be a bronze plan in the same product (HMO, PPO, etc.) with a similar provider network.
 If a bronze plan isn’t available, the automatic re-enrollment plan will be the lowest-cost plan in the same product with a similar provider network.
 As is always the case, consumers in this situation would still be able to select their own replacement plan during open enrollment.

 Auto-renewal might result in a loss of your premium subsidy